Below are three tips and tricks that can help faculty and teaching assistants run and enhance their Blackboard courses.

 Adding Dividers and Subheaders to the Course Menu

-- Dividers and subheaders can be added to the course menu to make items easier to locate.
+- Adding dividers and subheaders to the course menu can make items easier to locate.

 Customizing Your Blackboard Course Site

-The look and feel of your Blackboard course site can be customized to reflect your students, course content, or you!
+Your Blackboard course site can be customized to reflect your course content.
 By going to the Control Panel and clicking on Customization > Teaching Style, you will find several options that allow you to personalize your course site.